 Anytime an individual has an encounter with law enforcement, he or she will likely feel incredibly intimidated and frightened by the situation, regardless if he or she did nothing wrong, especially if this is a first-time occurrence.
 It is crucial for every American citizen to understand his or her rights and to not allow those rights to be trampled upon.
-When it comes to search and seizures, the Fourth Amendment to the U.S. Constitution protects personal privacy and every citizen’s right to be free from any unreasonable government intrusion into their persons, homes, businesses, and property, no matter where they are stopped.
+When it comes to search and seizures, the Fourth Amendment protects the the right of every citizen to be free from any unreasonable government intrusion into their property, businesses, homes, and perons, no matter where they are stopped.

 However, under certain limited circumstances, the courts allow law enforcement officers to interfere with these rights.
 Read on to learn how the Fourth Amendment protects you and when it permits the police to interfere with these rights.